Thursday, 19 September 2024

 The vulgar, crude pensioner who doesn't care what anybody thinks is a cliched character, but it's still entertaining to watch.
 That is especially true when you have Peter Vaughn in the role.
 There was some proper gross-out humour that would not fly in a Hollywood production.

 What you would see in an American film is Alan Tudyk's character of Simon.
-Granted, Simon is English with Alan Tudyk doing a passable English accent, he very much seemed to be based on the over-the-top comedy that the Yanks seem to love so much.
+Granted, Simon is English with Alan Tudyk doing a passable English accent, but he very much seemed to be based on the over-the-top American comedy that the Yanks seem to love so much.
 To help calm his nerves about the funeral, his fiancee, and Daniel's cousin, Martha (Daisy Donovan) gives him a valium.
 Except it isn't a valium, but an experimental hallucinogen.

 Yet the film also possessed a lot of heart with the character of Daniel who is struggling to step out of his more successful brother's shadow.
 Matthew Mcfayden did well bringing some much-needed gravitas to the more farcical proceedings.
-We definitely needed this more sobering contrast especially when Frank (Peter Dinklage) reveals a dark secret about he and Daniel's father.
+We definitely needed this sobering contrast especially when Frank (Peter Dinklage) reveals a dark secret about he and Daniel's father.
 This all culminates when Daniel gives a spontaneous, but heart-felt eulogy about his father.

 Death at a Funeral was certainly not the funniest film I've ever seen, but it was definitely charming enough to earn its place on this list.